geinsp-software/portracker/README.md

 ## Key Features

 *   **Automatic Port Discovery**: Scans the host system to find and display running services and their ports automatically.
 No manual data entry is needed.
-*   **Platform-Specific Collectors**: Includes specialized collectors for Docker and TrueNAS SCALE to gather rich, contextual information from the host.
+*   **Platform-Specific Collectors**: Includes specialized collectors for Docker and TrueNAS to gather rich, contextual information from the host.
 *   **Lightweight & Self-Contained**: Runs as a single process with an embedded SQLite database.
-No external database dependencies like PostgreSQL or MySQL are required.
+No external database dependencies like PostgreSQL or Redis are required.
 *   **Peer-to-Peer Monitoring**: Add other `portracker` instances as peers to view all your servers, containers, and VMs from a single dashboard.
-*   **Hierarchical Grouping**: Organize servers in a parent-child structure, perfect for nesting a VM's `portracker` instance under its physical host.
+*   **Hierarchical Grouping**: Organize servers in a parent-child structure, perfect for nesting servers, e.g. a VM's `portracker` instance under its physical host.
-*   **Enhanced TrueNAS Discovery**: Providing an optional TrueNAS API key allows `portracker` to discover running VMs and gather enhanced system information like the OS version and uptime.
+*   **Enhanced TrueNAS Discovery**: Providing an optional TrueNAS API key allows `portracker` to discover running VMs* and gather enhanced system information like the OS version and uptime.
 *   **Modern & Responsive UI**: A clean dashboard with light/dark modes, live filtering, and multiple data layout views (list, grid, table).

+<sub>*Note: VMs discovered on TrueNAS with the optional API key are shown in read-only mode.
+To enable full monitoring, deploy a Portracker instance on each VM and add it as a separate server.*</sub>

 ## Deployment